2025 Solar Incentives Guide for Lake, OH - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have heard of.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.

 The ITC initially applied to 30% of the cost of solar system installation, although that number has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
-There is no maximum amount you can claim.
+There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-To find out exactly how much money the ITC could save you, talk to your local Lake solar panel installation expert.
+To know exactly how much money the ITC could save you, talk to your local Lake solar panel installer.

 State & Local Solar Incentives

 There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more may be available at a more local level.
-These solar incentives — which may be handled by the state of Ohio, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+Rebates, tax credits and more might be available at a more local level.
+These incentives — which might be given by the state of Ohio, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Lake